 Rick Schostek is executive vice president of Honda North America, Inc. (HNA), where he is responsible for business and strategic planning for the entire North American region.

 Schostek previously served as senior vice president of HNA and Honda North America Services, LLC (HNAS), with the latter company established on April 1, 2013, to provide essential operational services to Honda facilities throughout North America.
 In April 2014, HNAS was merged with HNA.

-Schostek joined Honda in 1987 as an attorney in the Legal Department, concentrating in commercial and environmental areas.
+Schostek joined Honda at Honda of America Mfg., Inc. (HAM) in 1987 as an attorney in the Legal Department, concentrating in commercial and environmental areas.
 He was named general counsel and assistant vice president of the Legal Department and Corporate Affairs in 1998.
 In 2001, he was promoted to vice president and given additional responsibilities over the support services area.